Basic Law for the Federal Republic of Germany: Extensions of the field of application by Article 23

-Like the Weimar Constitution from 1919, the 1949 Basic Law was explicitly irredentist, maintaining that there remained separated parts of 'Germany as a whole' in the form of German peoples living outside the territory under the control of the Federal Republic of 1949, with whom the Federal Republic was constitutionally bound to pursue reunification, and in respect of whom mechanisms were provided by which such other parts of Germany might subsequently declare their accession to the Basic Law.
+The 1949 Basic Law was explicitly irredentist, maintaining that there remained separated parts of 'Germany as a whole' in the form of German peoples living outside the territory under the control of the Federal Republic of 1949, with whom the Federal Republic was constitutionally bound to pursue reunification, and in respect of whom mechanisms were provided by which such other parts of Germany might subsequently declare their accession to the Basic Law.
 Since initially the Basic Law did not apply for all of Germany, its legal provisions were only valid in its field of application (Geltungsbereich des Grundgesetzes für die Bundesrepublik Deutschland).
 This legal term was frequently used in West German legislation when West German laws did not apply to the entirety of German territory, as was usually the case.